JerryR7/quantum-safe-proxy/docs/guide.md

 - For **production environments**:
   - Use `generate-openssl35-certs.sh` to create certificates with OpenSSL 3.5+ (recommended)
-  - Use `generate_certificates.sh` for legacy OQS provider certificates
+  - Use `generate-oqs-certs.sh` for legacy OQS provider certificates
-- For **development and testing**, use `generate-test-certs.sh` for a simpler setup.
+- For **development and testing**, use `generate-openssl35-certs.sh` for a complete setup.
 - For **installing OpenSSL with post-quantum support**:
-  - New projects should use `build-openssl35.sh` to build a Docker image with OpenSSL 3.5+ (recommended)
+  - New projects should use `build-proxy-with-openssl35.sh` to build a Docker image with OpenSSL 3.5+ (recommended)
   - Alternative approach: use `install-oqs-provider.sh` for OpenSSL 3.x with OQS provider
   - Legacy systems can use `install-oqs.sh` (OpenSSL 1.1.1)